-During the year ended December 31, 2022, the Company renewed the NCIB for one year ending March 31, 2023.
-Under the renewed NCIB program, the Company might repurchase for cancellation up to 2,300,000 or 5% of the Company's issued and outstanding common shares.
+During the year ended December 31, 2023, the Company renewed the NCIB for one year ending March 31, 2024.
+Through the renewed NCIB program, the Company might repurchase for cancellation up to 3,410,425 common shares, equivalent to 10% of the Company's public float.